korenmiklos/talks/2022-10-17-uniwien/README.md

 1. Wage inequality in past decades
 2. Technological revolutions

+## Inequality and technology
+- Wage inequality increasing in U.S. (Katz, Loveman & Blanchflower 1995, Autor, Katz & Kearney 2008), the U.K. and Japan (Katz et al. 1995), Germany (Dustmann, Ludsteck & Scho ̈nberg 2009), Poland (Rutkowski 1996, Rutkowski 1997), the Czech Republic, Hungary, Romania and Slovenia (Rutkowski 1997)

+## Possible explanation: technological revolution
+- steam engines (Katz & Margo 2014, Franck & Galor 2015), electrification (Goldin & Katz 2008, Chapter 3), mass production and its dissolution (Piore & Sabel 1984), automation (Autor, Levy & Murnane 2003, Autor 2015, Acemoglu & Restrepo 2017) and industrial robots (Acemoglu & Restrepo 2019, Dixon, Hong & Wu 2019, Koch, Manuylov & Smolka 2019, Graetz & Michaels 2018, Findeisen, Dauth, Suedekum & Woessner 2018).

+## Two limitations
+1. Only part of the inequality can be explained by wage premia between well identified groups.
+Similar workers have also had diverging wage trends.
+2. Sweeping technical change is relevant to only some countries in some time periods.
+For most countries and most time periods, gradual improvement in the quality of otherwise similar capital goods is the dominant form of technical change.

+## This paper
+How does **incremental** improvement of machine quality affect **similar** workers?

 ## Weaver productivity across countries and over time

 ### Clark, 1987
 "In 1910 one New England cotton  textile  operative performed as much work as  1.5  British,  2.3 German,  and nearly 6 Greek,  Japanese,  Indian, or Chinese  workers."

 ### Bessen, 2012
-"A typical weaver in the United States in 1902 produced over *50 times* as many yards of cloth in an hour of weaving as did a weaver a century earlier producing a comparable cloth."
+"A typical weaver in the United States in 1902 produced over *50 times* as many yards of cloth in an hour of weaving as did a weaver a century earlier producing a comparable cloth. [...]
+The weaver in 1902, however, achieved that output using *eighteen* power-driven looms while the weaver of 1802 used a single handloom."

-## Not all of it is _quantity_ of capital

-### Bessen, 2012
-"The weaver in 1902, however, achieved that output using *eighteen* power-driven looms while the weaver of 1802 used a single handloom."

 ### Sutton, 2001
 "On technical performance, there was a small but significant quality gap in favour of the imported [rather than Indian] machine."